Use R in Power Query Editor

 In the Data source settings dialog, select one or more data sources, and then select Edit Permissions.
 Set the Privacy Level to Public.

-To schedule refresh of your R visuals or dataset, enable scheduled refresh and install an on-premises data gateway (personal mode) on the computer containing the workbook and R.
+To schedule refresh of your R visuals or semantic model, enable scheduled refresh and install an on-premises data gateway (personal mode) on the computer containing the workbook and R. You can't use an enterprise gateway to refresh semantic models containing R scripts in Power Query.

 There are all sorts of things you can do with R and custom queries.
 Explore and shape your data just the way you want it to appear.